 Creating a Non-taxable WINZ Deduction Custom Pay Type

-This example shows one possible set up of a custom pay type for an after-tax WINZ deduction.
+This example shows how to set up an after-tax WINZ deduction using custom pay types.

 Updated: October 2024